marekkacprzak/nott3chat/README.md

 Some notes on the current state of the codebase for aspiring contributors.

 ### Backend Philosophy
 The backend is currently in a single `Program.cs` file.
 This is an intentional experiment in anticipation of .NET 10's enhanced support for single-file applications (`dotnet run app.cs`).
-We are considering splitting it into a more traditional file structure for clarity as it grows.
+We are going to split it into a more traditional file structure for clarity soon.
 It's a WIP!

 ### Frontend Styling Rules
 To maintain sanity without TypeScript, we follow a few simple styling rules: